Hair loss and bodybuilding are thought to have a connection, although this is generally a myth.

 Although many bodybuilders can be bald or experience hair loss, this is simply a correlation and not a causal relationship.

-Genetics are one of the most important factors in almost all parts of the human body, and this includes hair as well.
-Hair growth and hair loss are effected by diet, environment, stress levels, and genetics amongst many other factors.
+Hair growth and loss are affected by diet, environment, stress levels, and genetics, amongst many other factors.

-Keep reading below to learn about the connection between bodybuilding and hair loss, and tips for maintaining your hair as a bodybuilder.
+Keep reading below to learn about the connection between bodybuilding and hair loss.

 Common Myths About Hair Loss and Bodybuilding

 Are you worried about thinning hair as a result of following bodybuilding workouts?
 If so, you shouldn’t.

 Here are some common myths about bodybuilding and hair loss that you should know to avoid:

 Weight Lifting and Hair Loss Go Hand in Hand